Create a Website Account - Manage notification subscriptions, save form progress and more.

 Mechanical, Sign, Backflow, Irrigation and General Contractors cost $100.00.
 There is no charge for Plumbing and Electrical Contractors or Homeowners.

-Please visit CITIZEN ACCESS PORTAL and Log On to your account.
+Please visit CITIZEN SELF SERVICE and Log On to your account.

-To track the status of a permit, please visit CITIZEN ACCESS PORTAL and Log On to your account.
+To track the status of a permit, please visit CITIZEN SELF SERVICE and Log On to your account.

 No, all permits are posted digitally.

 Each trade must obtain their perspective permits, the General Contractor is responsible for the Building Permit.